-Section 682.1 has been added to the Civil Code to provide that starting July 1, 2001 married couples in California would be able to vest real and personal property in a new form of holding title: COMMUNITY PROPERTY WITH RIGHT OF SURVIVORSHIP.
-The act also provides that the community property of a husband and wife, when expressly declared in the transfer document to be community property with right of survivorship, shall pass to the surviving spouse without having to first pass through the administration of the estate (probate).
+An act passed in 2001 allowed married couples in California to own real and personal property in a new form of holding title: “Community Property with Right of Survivorship.”
+The act also provided that the community property of two spouses, when expressly declared in the transfer document to be community property with right of survivorship, shall pass to the surviving spouse without having to first pass through the administration of the estate (probate).
 This form of ownership provides the best tax treatment of property in the event of death of a married person, and is the primary reason the statue was enacted.